INTEGRATED LIBRARY AND TEXTBOOK SUPPORT SERVICES

 DESTINY TEXTBOOK MANAGER TRAINING

 Training topics include: Destiny navigation, textbook collection management, textbook circulation procedures (including fines and lost books), data reports, and District textbook policy information.
-If your school has not yet been scheduled for Destiny implementation, your staff is still welcome to attend the training.
-Please be advised that there may be an extensive waiting period between these training sessions and implementation.

 Questions regarding Textbook Manager Training may be emailed to: Oscar Gonzalez